Developer Guidelines

 Fullscreen and iframe modes should avoid any cuts or malfunctions, and the game should

-seamlessly to different screen sizes and resolutions to avoid any scaling issues.
-We
+to different screen sizes and resolutions to avoid any scaling issues.
+We recommend using the

 Please avoid the use of the Unity WebGL logo accompanied by a fullscreen option.
 This can